ROCm/HIP/docs/how-to/performance_guidelines.rst

 loops or short if or switch blocks using branch predication, preventing warp divergence.
 With branch predication, instructions associated with a false predicate are scheduled but not executed, avoiding unnecessary operations.

+Avoiding divergent warps: Divergent warps occur when threads within the same warp follow different execution paths.
+This can happen due to conditional statements that lead to different arithmetic operations being performed by different threads.
+Divergent warps can significantly reduce instruction throughput, so try to structure your code to minimize divergence.

 Synchronization
 -------------------------------------------------------------------------------